innocentmanzi/alu-web_react/React_component/README.md

-# 0x03.
-React component
+# React component

-This project goes further in-depth in the use of React components and lifecycle methods
+This project goes further in-depth into the use of React components and lifecycle methods

 Learning outcomes: